choonkeat/choonkeat.github.io/_posts/2020-08-26-make-bugs-into-type-errors.md

         -- other APIs ...
 ```

-Everything compiles and we still have our bug.
+We've done a bunch of busy work but everything still compiles; we still have our bug??
 Perfect. _Now_, we're ready to make this bug a type error.

-What we're trying to do is make sure we don't forget to update the same set of model attributes for every stage of the API call (request, success, error)
+Recall that what we're trying to achieve is make sure we don't forget to update the same set of model attributes for every stage of the API call (request, success, error).
+And each API will have their own set of model attributes.

 > All branches in a `case` must produce the same type of values.
 This way, no matter which branch we take, the result is always a consistent shape.